 When you are building and you run out of parts – parts with long lead times – your line is down and it may stay down for a while.
 By keeping tight control of inventory, purchase orders (POs), and build plans you will have visibility into potential problems before they arise.
 Reduce risks by having multiple vendors for high-risk parts and explore acceleration options like overnight or air shipments to get you what you need faster.
 Know your expediting options and costs before you actually need them so that you can react quickly and make informed decisions.

 II.
 Expensive Components or Assemblies

 Both original equipment manufacturers (OEMs) and CMs tend to keep their inventory exposure for expensive parts low.
 Balance inventory and purchases with build plans and yields to prevent shortages of these components during builds.
 Having substitutes and alternates will reduce the risk, but you must stay on top of supply to keep a lid on costs.
 When possible, adding the expensive components only to tested subassemblies will reduce the likelihood of an expensive part landing in the scrap pile.

 Identify parts that may never have alternatives or substitutes, such as customized parts or specialized components specific to one manufacturer, like a multi-core processor.
 Monitor those parts carefully from ordering through use.
 In a pinch, see if you can rework scrap to recover those precious parts.

 Step 2 KNOW YOUR SUPPLY CHAIN

 Very few companies can do everything to make entire products on their own.
 Most businesses have a network of suppliers and partners to help them get the job done.
-When ordering processes run smoothly, you might assume all is well, but knowing the status of partners and suppliers, as well as the state of your relationship with them, is important to establishing the stability of your supply chain.
+When ordering processes run smoothly, you might assume all is well, but knowing the status of each partner and state of your relationship is important to determine the stability of your supply chain.